rajni-kapoor/world_population_sql/README.md

 13. lowest female population % in country in 2023.
 14. Show the top 3 countries where population grew the most from 2020 to 2023.
 15. which country has the highest share of population of world population in 2020.

+**Findings**
+China was the most populated country in year 2020, but in 2023 India surpassed China and stood at top.
+Tokelau was at the bottom for having the least population in the world, but also have the highest growth at 39% from 2020 to 2023.
+Monaco has the highest density.
+Reunion and Saint Pierre & Miquelin has 100 % population lives in urban area.
+Area wise, Russia stands at the top followed by China and US for having the biggest land area.
+The most popuated region is Asia, while Oceania has the lowest population among the all regions.
+Maximum numbers of immigrants who are leaving their country are from Asia and maximum people are migrating to Europe.
+Highest female population is in China and India, however lowest female population percentage can be seen in Qatar in 27% only.
+Lastly, China has the highest share of population in the world at 18.47 % followed closely by India at 17.7%.